dart-lang/site-www/src/_guides/language/language-tour.md

 You might assign an anonymous function to a variable so that, for example, you can add or remove it from a collection.

-An anonymous function looks similar to a named function&mdash;
-zero or more parameters, separated by commas and optional type annotations, between parentheses.
+An anonymous function looks similar to a named function&mdash;zero or more parameters, separated by commas and optional type annotations, between parentheses.

 The code block that follows contains the function's body: